Slow Cooker Corn Chowder (Vegetarian)

 Instructions

-- Combine the potatoes, onion, 2 cups corn, garlic, salt, and chicken broth in a 6-quart slow cooker.
+- Combine the potatoes, sweet potatoes, onion, 2 cups of the corn, garlic, salt, and chicken broth in a 6-quart slow cooker.
 Cover and cook on high for 3-4 hours or low for 5-6, or until the potatoes are very tender.

-- Add the coconut milk, vinegar, and the remaining 1 cup corn, stirring to combine.
+- Add the coconut milk (or cream) to the blended soup, vinegar, and the remaining 1 cup corn, stirring to combine.
 Taste and add additional salt or vinegar to taste.

 - Serve with basil, scallion, and hot sauce if you like.